ydydsnyd/mono/doc/docs/guide-design-client-view.md

 slug: /guide/client-view
 ---

-The easiest way to start a Replicache project is to design your Client View schema and start serving it.
-That way, you'll have data to work with when you go to build the UI in the next step.
+An easy way to start a Replicache project is to design your Client View schema and start serving it.
+That's because the Client View is the interface between the client and server — the data that the UI renders, and that the server must provide.

-Recall that the Client View is the string-key-JSON-value map returned by your server and used by your app.
-Since we're trying to build a chat app, a simple list of messages might be a good starting point for our schema:
+The Client View is a map from string keys to JSON-compatible values.
+Since we're trying to build a chat app, a simple list of messages is a decent starting point for our schema:

 ```js
 {